CopernicaMarketingSoftware/Documentation/Mailerq/4.0/delivery-properties.md

 # Additional properties for delivery control

-In the examples given in the [Send email documentation](send-email) , we only demonstrated the elementary properties "envelope", "recipient", and "mime".
+In the examples given in the [Send email documentation](copernica-docs:Mailerq/send-email), we only demonstrated the elementary properties `envelope`, `recipient`, and `mime`.
 However, MailerQ allows you to fine-tune delivery by setting additional properties as well.
 Using these properties you can set the maximum number of send attempts, the maximum delivery time, the IP addresses to use, et cetera.
 These properties can either be set in the JSON object when publishing messages directly into the outbox message queue or as extra `x-mq-*` header in the MIME message when you inject email messages using SMTP.

-Note that the x-mq-\* header fields are only processed when you send the mail over SMTP to MailerQ or when you use MailerQ as a command line utility.
-If you publish mails directly to the AMQP message queue, the x-mq-\* headers will not be processed.
+Note that the `x-mq-*` header fields are only processed when you send the mail over SMTP to MailerQ or when you use MailerQ as a command line utility.
+If you publish mails directly to the AMQP message queue, the `x-mq-*` headers will not be processed.
 The headers are stripped from the message when the mail is converted into a JSON object, and will thus no longer be included when the message reaches the final recipient.

 ### Envelope address

 The envelope address is the address that is used in the 'MAIL FROM' communication.
 It is a required property in the JSON object.
-You can set it using the `"envelope"` property in the JSON object.
-If you submit a message as MIME (via SMTP or command line), you can set it with the x-mq-envelope header.
+You can set it using the `envelope` property in the JSON object.
+If you submit a message as MIME (via SMTP or command line), you can set it with the `x-mq-envelope` header.

 #### MIME header